MacBook Upgrade – SSD and RAM

 Who Benefits from a MacBook Upgrade?

-Anyone who does not want to replace their MacBook but still wants to make it noticeably faster is better advised to upgrade rather than buy new.
+Anyone who does not want to replace their MacBook but still wants to make it noticeably faster is better off with an upgrade than with a new purchase.
 Older devices in particular benefit enormously from modern hardware.

 Conclusion